Active risk aversion in SIS epidemics on networks: Introduction

 \section{Introduction}

 Infectious diseases are a persistent public health challenge.
 Compartmental models like SI, SIS, SIR, and SIRI offer mathematically tractable frameworks for understanding the spread of infection in populations - see \cite{mei2017dynamics,zino2021analysis} for recent surveys.
 These models are useful in the design and evaluation of public health strategies for the containment and mitigation of infectious disease, such as the use of face masks in public, social distancing, partial lockdowns, and public vaccination strategies.
 The tractability of compartmental models makes them a compelling tool for analysis.
 However, they often do not account for human interactions and attitudes in the face of a disease, which can affect the spread of pathogens \cite{yang2022sociocultural}.
 Various recent extensions to compartmental models on networks have been proposed to address these limitations.
-Typically, these extensions consider a second dynamic process that evolves alongside the infection spread, and in turn affects the infection spread dynamics.
-Several recent works study epidemics coupled with game-theoretic updates to self-protective strategies within populations, including factors such as fatigue and various economic and social costs \cite{ye2021game,frieswijk2022mean,maitra2023sis,satapathi2023coupled}.
-Other works couple epidemic and opinion dynamics \cite{xuan2020network,she2022networked}, and consider multi-layer networks \cite{pare2022multilayer,abhishek2023sis}.
+Typically, these extensions consider a second dynamic process that evolves alongside the infection spread, and in turn affects the infection spread dynamics \cite{chen2020networked}.
+Several recent works study epidemics coupled with game-theoretic updates to self-protective strategies within populations, including factors such as fatigue and various economic and social costs \cite{ye2021game,frieswijk2022mean,maitra2023sis,satapathi2023coupled,fenichel2011adaptive,morin2015social}.
+Other works couple epidemics and opinion dynamics \cite{xuan2020network,she2022networked}, examine the effects of population movements and the spatial dynamics of epidemics \cite{viboud2006synchrony,grenfell2001travelling}, and consider multi-layer networks \cite{pare2022multilayer,abhishek2023sis}.